sheng09/Tips-Hotchpotch/README.md

     ```bash
     cd ~
     mkdir foldername_whatever
+    chmod -R o+x foldername_whatever # make sure the folder has permission of x for others
     cd /var/www/html
     sudo ln -s ~/foldername_whatever .
     # Then one can access $ip$/foldername_whatever, in which $ip$ is the IP/address of the machine.